Go to the Students section

 In general, recommended support is suitable for all especially where there are shared overlapping strengths and weakness for SpLDs.

-For further information, see the resources section of ADSHE (the professional association of specialists in specific learning difficulties in Higher Education).
+For further information, visit Action Dyslexia and the resources section of ADSHE (the professional association of specialists in specific learning difficulties in Higher Education).